Before the day - undergraduate ceremonies

 Certificates lost in transit

-Although the majority of certificates are received safely, occasionally some items will get 'lost'.
-In order to guarantee the delivery of your certificate, we would strongly advise you to use one of the guaranteed tracked methods above.
+Occasionally some items will get lost in transit.
+In order to guarantee the delivery of your certificate, we would strongly advise you to use one of the guaranteed methods above.
 If your certificate doesn’t arrive using these methods please contact us.
-If you choose a standard service for delivery and don't receive your certificate, you will need to order a replacement certificate (for which the usual fee will be charged) from Student Services.
+If you choose a standard service for delivery, you will need to order a replacement certificate (for which the usual fee will be charged) from Student Services.

 Tickets